suth/video-thumbnails/readme.txt

 = Can it get thumbnails for my self-hosted videos? =

 No, it will only fetch thumbnails for videos from the list of supported sites.
-Decoding local video files to create thumbnails would require server resources and packages unavailable to most users, so the plugin focuses on .
+Decoding local video files to create thumbnails would require server resources and packages unavailable to most users, so we only focus on supporting major video sites.

 = My theme isn't showing thumbnails, what's wrong? =